-(2) A document purporting to be duly executed under the PSFA's seal or signed on its behalf -(a) is to be received in evidence, and (b) is to be taken to be executed or signed in that way, unless the contrary is shown.
-5 (3) But this paragraph does not apply in relation to any document which is, or is to be, signed in accordance with the law of Scotland.
-Supplementary powers 14 (1) Subject to sub-paragraph (2), the PSFA may do anything it thinks necessary or expedient for the purposes of, or in connection with, the exercise of its 10 functions.
-(2) The PSFA may not- (a) borrow money; accept gifts of money, land or other property.
-15 Transfer schemes The Minister may make one or more schemes ("transfer schemes") for the purpose of transferring to the PSFA such property, rights and liabilities of a relevant person as the Minister considers appropriate for the purposes of enabling the PSFA to exercise functions transferred to it by regulations under paragraph 21.
-20 (2) In this paragraph, "relevant person" means the Secretary of State, (b) the Minister, or the Chancellor of the Duchy of Lancaster.
-(3) The things that may be transferred under a transfer scheme include- 25 property, rights and liabilities that could not otherwise be (a) transferred; property acquired, and rights and liabilities arising, after the making of the scheme; criminal liabilities.
-30 (4) A transfer scheme may make supplementary, incidental, transitional or consequential provision and may, in particular create rights, or impose liabilities, in relation to property or rights transferred; make provision about the continuing effect of things done by a 35 relevant person in respect of anything transferred;

-make provision about the continuation of things (including legal proceedings) in the process of being done by, on behalf of, or in relation to, a relevant person in respect of anything transferred; make provision for the shared ownership or use of property;
+- 15 (1) The Minister may make one or more schemes ("transfer schemes") for the purpose of transferring to the PSFA such property, rights and liabilities of a relevant person as the Minister considers appropriate for the purposes of enabling the PSFA to exercise functions transferred to it by regulations under paragraph 21. - (2) In this paragraph, "relevant person" means - (a) the Secretary of State, - (b) the Minister, or - (c) the Chancellor of the Duchy of Lancaster. - (3) The things that may be transferred under a transfer scheme include - (a) property, rights and liabilities that could not otherwise be transferred; - (b) property acquired, and rights and liabilities arising, after the making of the scheme; - (c) criminal liabilities. - (4) A transfer scheme may make supplementary, incidental, transitional or consequential provision and may, in particular - (a) create rights, or impose liabilities, in relation to property or rights transferred; - (b) make provision about the continuing effect of things done by a 35 relevant person in respect of anything transferred; - (c) make provision about the continuation of things (including legal proceedings) in the process of being done by, on behalf of, or in relation to, a relevant person in respect of anything transferred; - (d) make provision for the shared ownership or use of property;

-make provision which is the same as or similar to the Transfer of Undertakings (Protection of Employment) Regulations 2006 (S.I.
-2006/246); make other supplemental, incidental, transitional or consequential (f) provision.
-5 (5) A transfer scheme may provide for modifications by agreement; modifications to have effect from the date when the original scheme came into effect.
-(6) For the purposes of this paragraph - 10 references to rights and liabilities include rights and liabilities relating to a contract of employment; references to the transfer of property include the grant of a lease.
-(7) For the purposes of sub-paragraph (6) - an individual who holds employment in the civil service is to be 15 treated as employed by virtue of a contract of employment, and the terms of the individual's employment in the civil service are to be regarded as constituting the terms of the contract of employment.
-Amendments to other enactments In Part 2 of the table in paragraph 3 of Schedule 1 to the Public Records 20 Act 1958 (definition of public records), at the appropriate place insert - "Public Sector Fraud Authority."
-In Schedule 2 to the Parliamentary Commissioner Act 1967 (departments etc subject to investigation), at the appropriate place insert -"Public Sector Fraud Authority."
-25 In Part 2 of Schedule 1 to the House of Commons Disqualification Act 1975 (bodies of which all members are disqualified), at the appropriate place insert - "The Public Sector Fraud Authority."
+- (e) make provision which is the same as or similar to the Transfer of Undertakings (Protection of Employment) Regulations 2006 (S.I.
+2006/246); - (f) make other supplemental, incidental, transitional or consequential provision. - (5) A transfer scheme may provide for - (a) modifications by agreement; - (b) modifications to have effect from the date when the original scheme came into effect. - (6) For the purposes of this paragraph - (a) references to rights and liabilities include rights and liabilities relating to a contract of employment; - (b) references to the transfer of property include the grant of a lease. - (7) For the purposes of sub-paragraph (6) - (a) an individual who holds employment in the civil service is to be 15 treated as employed by virtue of a contract of employment, and - (b) the terms of the individual's employment in the civil service are to be regarded as constituting the terms of the contract of employment.

+Amendments to other enactments

+16 In Part 2 of the table in paragraph 3 of Schedule 1 to the Public Records 20 Act 1958 (definition of public records), at the appropriate place insert -

+"Public Sector Fraud Authority."

+17 In Schedule 2 to the Parliamentary Commissioner Act 1967 (departments etc subject to investigation), at the appropriate place insert -

+"Public Sector Fraud Authority."

+18 In Part 2 of Schedule 1 to the House of Commons Disqualification Act 1975 (bodies of which all members are disqualified), at the appropriate place insert -

+"The Public Sector Fraud Authority."

-authorities to which that Act applies), at the appropriate place insert - "The Public Sector Fraud Authority."
+19 In Part 6 of Schedule 1 to the Freedom of Information Act 2000 (public 30 authorities to which that Act applies), at the appropriate place insert -

+"The Public Sector Fraud Authority."

-In Part 1 of Schedule 19 to the Equality Act 2010 (authorities subject to the 20 public sector equality duty), after the group of entries under the heading "Environment, housing and development" insert-
+20 In Part 1 of Schedule 19 to the Equality Act 2010 (authorities subject to the public sector equality duty), after the group of entries under the heading "Environment, housing and development" insert -